0xsequence/sequence-unreal/README.md

 Returns information about a block by hash. https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getblockbyhash
 @param FHash256 Hash, DATA, 32 Bytes - Hash of a block.
-@return Boolean - If true it returns the full transaction objects, if false only the hashes of the transactions.
+@return JsonResponse of the Block, Boolean - If true it returns the full transaction objects, if false only the hashes of the transactions.
 */
 void BlockByHash(FHash256 Hash, TSuccessCallback<TSharedPtr<FJsonObject>> OnSuccess, FFailureCallback OnFailure);